Instructor Quick GuideFall 2025

 Add/Drop/Swap

-Add/Drop/Swap ends on January 28, but students may also petition to drop classes without penalty through February 17.
-Students who register for classes during add/drop/swap should not be penalized for missing classes before the point at which they enroll; however, it is their responsibility to make up any missed work.
+Add/Drop/Swap ends on September 10, but students may also petition to drop classes without penalty through September 30.
+Students who register for classes during add/drop/swap should not be penalized for missing classes prior to the point at which they enroll; however, it is their responsibility to make up any missed work.

 Mid-Semester Grades